-Michael appears in the Administrative Appeals Tribunal and the New South Wales Civil and Administrative tribunal, the Land & Environment Court (including as an advocate) in development appeals, criminal and civil enforcement an compulsory acquisition matters, and in the Federal Court in native title applications.
+Michael appears in the Administrative Appeals Tribunal and the New South Wales Civil and Administrative Tribunal, the Land & Environment Court (including as an advocate) in development appeals, criminal and civil enforcement and compulsory acquisition matters, and in the Federal Court in native title applications.
 He also prosecutes environmental and planning offences in both the Land & Environment Court and the Local Court.

 Department of the Environment and Energy

 Advising on entering bilateral agreements regarding the assessment and approval of controlled actions under the Environment Protection and Biodiversity Conservation Act 1999